-Choose an Emic category of the ADDRESSING Model where you have social privilege (e.g. Caucasian, able-bodied, heterosexual) in the United States society.
+Choose an emic category of the ADDRESSING Model where you have social privilege (e.g. male, Caucasian, able-bodied, heterosexual, upwardly mobile) in the United States society.
 Develop a plan of investigation/action so that this will be less of barrier for you to work with those of the marginalized status (e.g. people of color, LGBTQ).
-Write a 2-3 page single spaced paper according to the guidelines in Action Plan I.